Andriiklymiuk/corgi/README.md

 Auto git cloning, db seeding, concurrent running and much more.

 While in services you can create whatever you want, but in db services **for now it supports**: postgres, mongodb, mysql, rabbitmq, sqs and redis.
+DynamoDb and mysql has experimental support.

-***Planning to add***: Kafka, dynamodb (probably), scylladb and surrealdb.
+***Planning to add***: Kafka, scylladb and surrealdb.

 ## VSCODE users